wallstop/DxState/README.md

     - Create an empty `GameObject` (for example, `GameStack`) and add `StateStackManager`.
     - The manager automatically ensures a `MessagingComponent` is present and exposes a **Beginner Setup** foldout so you can register child `GameState` components, drag additional states into a list, and choose an initial state without writing code.
+    - Enable *Diagnostics HUD Preset* to attach the built-in overlay (toggle key defaults to `F9`) so newcomers see the active stack, progress, and metrics immediately.
     - Enable *Push Initial State On Start* if you want the configured initial state to become active automatically when play mode begins.

 2. **Expose a beginner-friendly API (optional)**

     - Add `StateStackFacade` to the same object to mirror the stack through inspector-friendly `UnityEvent<GameState>` hooks.
     - Wire HUD buttons to `PushState`, `PopState`, or `ReplaceState` methods and listen for the provided events (`On State Pushed`, `On State Popped`, `On State Changed`) to update UI without touching `ValueTask` workflows.
+    - Scaffold new states quickly via **Assets ▸ Create ▸ Wallstop Studios ▸ DxState ▸ Game State**, which generates a correctly wired `GameState` subclass.

 3. **Author game states**